-At 31 March 2020 the Council had some outstanding legal and insurance cases which could give rise to a liability in the future.
+At 31 March 2021 the Council had some outstanding legal and insurance cases which could give rise to a liability in the future.
 If the cases do give rise to a liability these costs will be met from the insurance provision (based on the total value of all outstanding cases) or from in year budgets, however the Council are not expecting any material cases.

-AfC have reported a net pension liability of £50.8m in their 2019/20 Accounts.
+AfC have reported a net pension liability of \pm 90.8m in their 2020/21 Accounts.
 As 40% share owners the Council would be responsible for meeting their share of this liability were AfC to cease trading.
-AfC have been assessed to be a Going Concern since their inception and have reported a small profit in 2019/20.
+AfC have been assessed to be a Going Concern since their inception and have reported a small trade loss in 2020/21.

-Note 43 - Contingent Assets
+Note 44 - Contingent Assets

 Contingent assets relate to possible income arising from a past event that has not been recognised in the Statement of Accounts due to the probability that a transfer of economic benefits will not arise or cannot be reliably estimated.
 The right to the potential asset is dependent on something happening in the future.
 A review is undertaken annually to identify potential contingent assets.
-There were no contingent assets outstanding as at 31 March 2020.
+There were no contingent assets outstanding as at 31 March 2021.

-Note 44 - Trust Funds
+Note 45 - Trust Funds